 The first time I was in Montreal was seven years ago.
-I had been at blogging conference in Toronto.
+I had been at a blogging conference in Toronto.
 I had driven there by myself from Calgary to nearby Richmond Hill.
 The trip took about a week.
 I spent time with family in Moose Jaw, Saskatchewan and Richmond Hill, Ontario.
 I also saw family friends in Tiverton, Ontario.
 When I got to Toronto I took a trip out to Niagara Falls.
 After the conference was over I took the train to Ottawa for a few days, and then to Montreal.

 Travel burnout is real.
 I was exhausted from the travel I was doing.
 The conference (while fun) was also tiring.
 I was also taking a university class online, so I was doing that at the same time as this trip.
-By the time I got to Montreal I was done.
+By the time I got to Montreal, I was done.
 Going to Montreal was a pretty impromptu decision for me.
 There was a train I could take to get there, it wasn’t expensive to go (to me at least), why not?

 I got really lost in Ottawa (turns of the Canadian Museum of History is not in Ottawa, but in Gatineau, which is in a different province…whoops).
 When I got to Montreal and found my way from the train station to my hostel without getting lost.
-And when I got to my hostel in the Latin Quarter I checked into my 4 bed dorm.
+And when I got to my hostel in the Latin Quarter I checked into my 4-bed dorm.
 And there was only someone in the room with me one night out of four, which was a bonus.
 Then I stayed in and watched several episodes of Arrested Development.
-That show is hilarious, but more importantly I needed a break.
+That show is hilarious, but more importantly, I needed a break.

 And good thing I did because if I’d tried to runaround Montreal right away I would have been tired and confused and upset, even more than I was when I first got there.
-When I finally left hostel and went for a walk the sun was out.
+When I finally left the hostel and went for a walk the sun was out.
 I saw lots of street art.
 There were people enjoying dining outside on restaurant patios.
 There were people riding around on bikes.
 I even saw a lady (who was probably about 60) on a kick scooter, and I thought yes.
-There were parks, and green spaces, and banners going up for different festivals that were happening soon.
+There were parks, green spaces, and banners going up for different festivals that were happening soon.
 At one point I stopped into a cafe to get a coffee and everyone in the cafe was singing and dancing (well except me, because I didn’t know the song).
-There was a lively energy in Montreal.
+There was some lively energy in Montreal.